-We recommend that you evaluate the functionality and safety of the contact cooling system for aesthetic use under simulated use conditions using in vivo or ex vivo models as appropriate.
+We recommend that you evaluate the functionality and safety of the focused ultrasound stimulator system for aesthetic use under simulated use conditions using in vivo or ex vivo models as appropriate.
 Studies should characterize dose dependent tissue effects and permit an assessment of the probability of an inadvertent deposition of energy into distal and/or surrounding non-target tissue.
-In addition to mitigating the risks of an unintentional dose being delivered to non-target tissue, evidence should be provided that demonstrates that the desired tissue effects are limited to well-defined target areas with clearly evident boundaries.
-Testing protocols should also simulate actual use conditions and demonstrate the system's functional ability.
-Tissue histology demonstrating evidence of targeted cell death while ensuring normal cellular appearance of surrounding tissue could be a critical component of this testing.
+In addition to mitigating the risks of an unintentional dose being delivered to non-target tissue, evidence should be provided that demonstrate that the desired tissue effects are limited to well-defined target areas with clearly evident boundaries.
+Testing protocols should also simulate actual use conditions and demonstrate the system's functional ability to create the desired series of treatment zones, e.g., approximately 1 mm3 using a minimal energy exposure for 10-100 ms.